huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

 ---
+pageTitle: Requirements for using Informix as Source
 title: IBM Informix
+description: "Step-by-step guide to enable CDC replication for Informix as Source in Arcion, including logical log configuration guidelines."
 weight: 2
 bookHidden: false
 ---

-This page describes the requirements for using IBM Informix as source.
+This page describes the requirements for using IBM Informix as Source and how to achieve CDC replication.

 ## Enabling CDC Replication